salbybba/cse15l-lab-reports/LabReport5/lab-report-5-week-10.md

 # Finding the differences
 To find the tests with different results, I used `vimdiff` after running a bash for loop and putting the results in a .txt file.
 This made the search much more autonomous and easy.
 By doing this process, I found that the two implementations differed in many files, but I have chosen to look at test 22 and 496

-**In the screenshots below, the left side is the provided implementation while the right side is my group's implementation.**
+**In the screenshots below, the left side is the results of the provided implementation while the right side is the results of my group's implementation.**

 # [Test 22](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/22.md)